danfuzz/lactoserv/doc/configuration.md

 including the built-in applications.
 It accepts the following configuration
 bindings:

-* `acceptQueries` &mdash; Boolean indicating whether or not to accept requests that include a "query" (search) component.
-Defaults to `true`.
 * `acceptMethods` &mdash; Array of strings indicating which request methods to accept.
 The array can include any of `connect`, `delete`, `get`, `head`, `options`, `patch`, `post`, `put`, and/or `trace`.
 Defaults to the entire set.
-* `maxPathLength` &mdash; Number indicating the maximum allowed length of a dispatched request path not including the mount point, and not including the empty path component at the end of a directory path. `null` indicates "no limit."
+* `maxPathLength` &mdash; Number indicating the maximum (inclusive) allowed length _in path components_ of a dispatched request path not including the mount point, and not including the empty path component at the end of a directory path. `null` indicates "no limit."
+Defaults to `null`.
+* `maxQueryLength` &mdash; Number indicating the maximum (inclusive) allowed length of the query (a/k/a "search") portion of a request URI _in octets_, including the leading question mark (`?`). `null` indicates "no limit." `0` indicates that queries are not ever accepted.
 Defaults to `null`.
 * `redirectDirectories` &mdash; Boolean indicating whether or not directory paths (those ending with an empty path component) should be automatically redirected to the file (non-directory) version of the path.
 Defaults to